inno-devops-labs/F25-DevSecOps-Intro/labs/submission4.md

 - You need regulatory compliance (SBOM requirements)
 - License management is critical for your organization
 - You want the most complete dependency inventory
-- You have time for a more thorough analysis process

 **Choose Trivy when:**
 - You want fast security feedback in CI/CD
 - Vulnerability detection is your main priority
-- You need an all-in-one tool that's easy to maintain
 - You want to catch secrets and misconfigurations too

 ### Integration Considerations